parashardhapola/scarf/vignettes/pbmc_10k_citeseq/README.md

     time: 3.53 ms

 The three top levels here are: 'RNA', 'ADT' and 'cellData'.
 The top levels are hence composed of two assays and the cellData level which is explained below.
-And finally, we dump the data into zarr object.
+And finally, we dump the data into a zarr object.

 ```python